jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 All data transmissions to/from the server should be confidential.
 We can do this over a well known protocol like SSH.
 This is important for both privacy and data and source integrity reasons.
 It will prevent a malicious user from intercepting and reading, or maybe even editing, the data in transit to the server.
 We are assuming that the protocol we use is implemented correctly and the encryption it uses has not been broken.

 ### Property __: Data Confidentiality During Storage
 Administrators should be able to choose whether or not to provide data confidentiality on a per group basis.
-We can provide this functionality through th use of a popular encryption algorithm.
+We can provide this functionality through the use of a popular encryption algorithm.
 This is important when storing sensitive information, such as payroll data.
 We are making the assumption that the algorithm we chose has not been broken and there are no backdoors.

 ### Property __: Memory Protection
 Address spaces of processes on the server are separated and running within their own portion of memory.
 This will prevent any one process from accessing another's data altogether, whether malicious or not.